 What is the Sea of Galilee?

-Firstly, the Sea of Galilee is the largest freshwater lake in all of Israel.
-And yes, it is a lake, even though the Gospels call it a sea.
-It is approximately 8 miles across and, in total, is about 64 square miles in size.
+Here is what you need to know: the Sea of Galilee is the largest freshwater lake in all of Israel.
+Yes, it is in fact a lake, even though the Gospels call it a sea.
+But we will use “sea” and “lake” interchangeably, because let’s be honest, it is known as both.

-If you look at a picture of this lake on a map, it looks like a violin.
-Because of this, it earned its Hebrew name “Kinneret”, which means – you guessed it – a violin.
+If you look at a picture of the Sea of Galilee on a map, its shape resembles a harp.
+Because of this, it earned its Hebrew name “Kinneret”, which means – you guessed it – a harp.

 To the east of it lie the borders of modern-day Syria and Jordan.

 To its west is the region of the Galilee, which includes several cities you might recognize.
-They are Cana, Megiddo, Magdala, Gennesaret, Capernaum, and Nazareth.
-In His childhood years, Yeshua would have been only about 20 miles west of the Sea of Galilee.
+They are Cana, Megiddo, Magdala, Gennesaret and Capernaum, to name a few.
+And Nazareth is not too far either!
+So, in His childhood years, Yeshua lived only about 20 miles west of the Sea of Galilee.

 In contrast, the Dead Sea is likened to an unrighteous man, because though freshwater flows into it, nothing flows out of it.
 It holds what it receives, and because of evaporation it makes the water undrinkable.

-Yeshua (Jesus) and the Sea of Galilee
+Jesus and the Sea of Galilee

-On the shores of the lake Jesus called His first disciples and performed miracles.
-Also here He often spoke of the Kingdom of God and fed thousands.
-By the lake Jesus shared His most recognized teaching, later named Sermon on the Mount”.
+On the shores of the lake, Jesus called His first disciples and performed miracles.
+Also here, He often spoke of the Kingdom of God and fed thousands.
+By the Sea of Galilee, Jesus shared His most recognized message, later named “Sermon on the Mount”.